ADBeta/psx-comBINe/README.md

 use them
 * 0.13.12 - Began CueHandler migration.
 * 0.14.12 - Improved cue handler functionality
+* 0.15.12 - Completed base cue handler functions.
+Need to integrate it with read
+functions

 ## Licence
 This software is under the GPL (GPL3.0), please see LICENCE for information